chrisgrieser/nvim-scissors/README.md

 the file in minified form, and does not have a deterministic order of dictionary keys.

-Both, minification, and unstable key order, are a problem if you version-control your snippet collection.
+Both, minification and unstable key order, are a problem if you version-control your snippet collection.
 To solve this issue, `nvim-scissors` can optionally unminify and sort the JSON files via `yq` or `jq` after updating a snippet.
 (Both are also available via